 In a 2015 presentation introducing SD-WAN, Cisco’s head of Enterprise Networking, Jeff Reed, lamented the challenges of moving beyond traditional network technologies.
 He talked about how there were “too many things at the embedded OS layer on the device”.
 He said that all those manual processes were just a bit too hard.
-It figures.
-But take heart.
-All these complexities are becoming readily available as point-and-click technologies in the new reality of software-defined wide area networks (SD-WAN).
+All these complexities are becoming readily available as point-and-click technologies in the new reality of software-defined wide-area networks (SD-WAN).

 Networking the Old Way

 Anyone who has worked on switches and routers during the past twenty years knows that those device configurations — different on every machine — could be a major challenge.
 Even as things became more automated and moved from CLI (command line interface) to GUI (graphical user interface), it has always been the work of experts.
 Smart technicians and engineers have earned their pay.
 But with SD-WAN, companies like Cisco are building that intelligence into the machines.

 WAN connections have taken different forms over the years.
 A few decades ago, the primary method for linking headquarters, data centers, and branch offices was the use of something called private lines.
 These were dedicated connections that used technologies like the point-to-point protocol (PPP).
 When Frame Relay came around, it was possible to share bandwidth using fractionalized T1s and E1s.
 Virtual links were assigned using a data-link connection identifier (DLCIs).
 A major breakthrough called Asynchronous Transfer Mode (ATM) made it possible to create much larger connections.

 But all these technologies were outpaced by the advent of MPLS (multi-protocol label switching).
 It works well with all the old protocols as well as being their robust, scalable successor.
 And it has been the prevailing WAN technology for the past decade or so.
 But now MPLS has met its match.

 A New Network Architecture